PoisotLab/ms_networkary_classifiers/README.md

 increase in positive detection masks the over-prediction of interactions.
 Informedness varies with skill, reaching 0 for a no-skill classifier, but is entirely unsensitive to bias.
-Both MCC and $\kappa$ have the same behavior, whereby they increase with skill. $\kappa$ peaks at increasing values of biass for increasing skill, *i.e.* is likely to lead to the selection of a classifier that over-predicts interactions.
+Both MCC and $\kappa$ have the same behavior, whereby they increase with skill. $\kappa$ peaks at increasing values of bias for increasing skill, *i.e.* is likely to lead to the selection of a classifier that over-predicts interactions.
 By contract, MCC peaks at the same value, regardless of skill, but this value is not $\text{logit}(b)=0$: unless at very